amiretemad/your-twitter-assistant/readme.md

 ```
 COMMANDS:
-   fetch_followers    Fetch followers for provided username.
+   fetch-followers    Fetch followers for provided username.
-   compare_followers  Compare your followers with previous iterations
+   compare-followers  Compare your followers with previous iterations
 ```